Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Sampling using multimodal models in real scalar field theory

-In this section, we examine the utility of the models described above in generating target-distributed samples using both flow-based MCMC and a composite algorithm which mixes updates using HMC and flow-based MCMC.
+In this section, we examine the utility of the models constructed in Sec.~\ref{sec:multimodal-comparison} in generating target-distributed samples for real scalar field theory using different sampling schemes.
 We find that, when used with flow-based MCMC, these models generically produce pathologically inefficient samplers due to undersampling in the inner tails.
-The way this issue arises is subtle, so we note its effects in various direct checks of sample quality and discuss how it can be better diagnosed using target-distributed validation data.
+The way this issue arises is subtle, so we note its effects in various direct checks of sampler quality and discuss how it can be better diagnosed using target-distributed validation data.
 To demonstrate its severity, we perform a case study of the asymptotic performance of flow-based MCMC using an example model.
 Finally, we demonstrate that the problems of flow-based MCMC can be regulated by augmenting with HMC to produce an efficient composite MCMC sampler.